This documentation is almost identical to what we have on RapidAPI.

 In case of successful request, following structured JSON will be responded:

 Score: An number between 0-6 representing an overall spam score based on passed parameters.
 The higher this value, the more likely to be spam.
-A value 3 or above can be considered spam.
+A value 3 or higher can be considered spam.

 Details: A dictionary containing the result of different analyses.